 First, you will see Seljalandsfoss waterfall, a stunning high and narrow waterfall that tumbles from a cliff with a large cave behind it.
-You can actually walk behind the waterfall and enjoy the view, but mind your steps: the rocks can be slippery with ice in the winter!
+You can walk behind the waterfall and enjoy the view, but mind your steps: the rocks can be slippery with ice in the winter!
 Next, another stunning waterfall: Skógafoss.
 This one is even bigger than Seljalandsfoss and is the last in a long row of impressive waterfalls that cascade down from the infamous Eyjafjallajökull volcano that looms over the south coast.
 Eyjafjallajökull is a glacier with a volcano underneath the ice cap.
 In 2010, European air travel was shut down for several days because of its eruption.

 Your next stop is the imposing black sand beach of Reynisfjara near the village of Vík.
 The Atlantic ocean travels uninterrupted from the Antarctic to the shore, creating massive grey waves that crash on the black sands under the hexagonal cliffs.

 Finally, you'll arrive at the stunning Jökulsárlón glacier lagoon.
 The lagoon is particularly beautiful in low light, the floating ice sparkling in shades of gold.
-When an iceberg has just tumbled into the lagoon, you'll be able to see the gorgeous deep blue colour of the underside, caused by oxygen bubbles compressed into the ice for thousands of years.
+When an iceberg has just tumbled into the lagoon, you'll be able to see the gorgeous deep blue color of the underside, caused by oxygen bubbles compressed into the ice for thousands of years.
 You'll then spend the night in the shadow of the great Vatnajökull glacier.

 You will start the day with a natural glacier ice cave exploration!

 Glaciers are indeed spectacular, but they are also dangerous.
-They are full of cracks and crevasses and always changing as temperatures warm and cool throughout the season!
+They are full of cracks and crevasses and constantly changing as temperatures warm and cool throughout the season!
 It is not possible to visit glacier caves without the necessary equipment and a specialist guide that knows the area well.

 Our local guide knows the glacier and its movements.
 The guide determines which cave is best to visit each time, taking in all factors, such as weather conditions.
 Glacier caves vary in size and shape and change daily.
 In the right light and conditions, they are exquisitely beautiful, with stunning blue ice revealing itself.

-In springtime, the ice caves break, melt and fill with water, so in autumn our local guides set out in search of new ones to explore.
-This means that every cave is unique, you'll never see the same one twice, making the experience all the more magical.
+In springtime, the ice caves break, melt and fill with water, so in autumn, our local guides set out in search of new ones to explore.
+This means that every cave is unique.
+You'll never see the same one twice, making the experience all the more magical.

-You'll spend at least 45 minutes within the ice cave so make sure that you dress warmly!
+You'll spend at least 45 minutes within the ice cave, so make sure that you dress warmly!
 You'll get a helmet, so you should bring a winter hat that is not too bulky, as it needs to fit under the helmet.

 After the breathtaking experience of the ice cave, it will be time to head back to Reykjavík.
-We'll make another stop at Jökulsárlón glacier lagoon as it looks different in the midday light and you might also be able to see seals sunbathing on the icebergs.
+We'll make another stop at Jökulsárlón glacier lagoon as it looks different in the midday light, and you might also be able to see seals sunbathing on the icebergs.